 Here are my key takeaways:

 The second big talk of the day belonged to Ellen Gottesdiener and her keynote “Innovate and Invigorate Your Agile Discovery Practices”.
 According to Ellen, there can’t be a great product delivery without continuous discovery.
 Continuous cycles of collaboration, exploration, innovation, and evaluation can help build better products that fit the market and make customers happy.
 Ellen made it clear through her talk that above all transparency is needed in the way to explore true value and to recognize it.
 As value lies in the eye of the beholder, we have to ask ourselves who they are and what do they value.
 Value could mean something different for teams, customers and product partners.
 The keynote was also very interactive.
-During her talk, Ellen asked us to respond to questions from her keynote and the responds were instantly displayed in form of a diagram or word cloud on the big stage screens.
+During her talk, Ellen asked us to respond to questions from her keynote and the responses were instantly displayed in form of a diagram or word cloud on the big stage screens.
 Great keynote feature and very insightful.

 My key takeaways from Ellen’s talk:

 The closing keynote of the last conference day was presented by Ray Arell.
 Ray started his keynote “Safe-to-Fail” by sharing his own “safe-to-fail” story.
-He put a lot of attention on experiments and safe to fail environments.
+He put a lot of attention to experiments and safe to fail environments.
 Ray believes it is important to have a safe-to-fail environment and to allow people to make mistakes as they are a way to learn.
-If failures are interpreted as failure and negative preconceptions are made, people either leave the company or refrain from trying out their potentially good ideas.
+If failures are interpreted as a failure and negative preconceptions are made, people either leave the company or refrain from trying out their potentially good ideas.

 Here are my key learnings from Ray' keynote: